PROGRAM AT A GLANCE

 Fetal Growth Restriction (FGR)

-Moderators: Ganesh Acharya, TBD
+Moderators: Ganesh Acharya, Ksenia Buts

 09:30–09:50 Management of FGR in Different Nordic and Baltic Countries